Pedestrian fatally injured by car on Route 40, Atlantic City police say

-ATLANTIC CITY — A pedestrian died at the hospital after being struck by a car while walking on Route 40 in Atlantic City Wednesday night, police said.
+ATLANTIC CITY — A pedestrian died at the hospital after being struck by a car while walking on Route 40 Wednesday night, police said.

-The crash was reported minutes before 11 p.m at milepost 62.2 eastbound, near the Atlantic City Expressway.
-Two off-duty city police officers, Danny Rodriquez and Ivaylo Penchev, were reporting for their shifts when they saw the man, who remains unidentified, lying in the roadway.
-The pair immediately began CPR, police said.
+The crash was reported just before 11 p.m. at milepost 62.2 east, near the Atlantic City Expressway.
+Two off-duty police officers, Danny Rodriquez and Ivaylo Penchev, were reporting for their shifts when they saw the man, who remains unidentified, lying in the road.
+The pair immediately began CPR, police said in a news release.

-The man was taken to AtlantiCare Regional Medical Center, City Division, where he was eventually pronounced dead, police said.
+The man was taken to AtlantiCare Regional Medical Center, City Campus, where he was pronounced dead, police said.

-The crash remains under investigation by city police and Atlantic County Prosecutor’s Office, police said.
+The crash remains under investigation by police and the Atlantic County Prosecutor’s Office.

 Contact Eric Conklin: